List of Farm to Market Roads in Texas (600–699): FM 668

+Farm to Market Road 668 (FM 668) runs from FM 2142 southeastward and eastward to FM 126.

+FM 668 was designated on September 26, 1945 (agreed on October 8), to run from FM 57 west to Celotex Plant.
+On December 13, 1956, the road was extended west to FM 1224 in Royston.
+On March 29, 1957, this extension was cancelled in exchange for creating FM 2142.
+On October 31, 1957, the road was extended north to FM 2142.
+On September 5, 1973, the road was extended east to FM 126, completing its current route.

 FM 669

 Farm to Market Road 669 (FM 669) is located in West Texas.
 It extends in a northerly direction for 68.8 mi from Big Spring in Howard County to Post in Garza County.

 Beginning at a complex junction with Farm to Market Road 700 and Texas State Highway 350 on the north side of Big Spring, Farm to Market Road 669 initially runs for 15 mi in a northerly direction across the level plains of the Llano Estacado, passing numerous cotton fields and rural farm homes.
 Near the intersection of FM 1785, FM 669 drops off the Caprock and enters the rolling ranch and oil country of Borden County.
 The undulating, broken land of Borden County was carved by numerous ephemeral tributaries of the upper Colorado River that typically originate as springs along the Caprock Escarpment to the west and generally flow across the county in an easterly direction.

-After crossing the Colorado River, about 5 mi north of the Howard-Borden county line, FM 669 continues north toward Gail, the county seat of Borden County.
+After crossing the Colorado River, about 5 mi north of the Howard–Borden county line, FM 669 continues north toward Gail, the county seat of Borden County.
 Near Gail, one passes two prominent erosional remnants of the Llano Estacado.
 To the south of Gail, one can see a conspicuous landmark known as Mushaway Peak (also known as Muchakooaga, Muchaque Peak or Cordova Peak); this small butte stands on high ground between Grape Creek and Bull Creek, two tributaries of the upper Colorado River.
 A much larger mesa, called Gail Mountain, stands on the western edge of Gail and provides a scenic backdrop for this small town.

-In Gail, FM 669 crosses U.S. Highway 180, which runs west-east from Lamesa to Snyder and beyond.
+In Gail, FM 669 crosses U.S. Highway 180, which runs west–east from Lamesa to Snyder and beyond.
 Continuing north, FM 669 draws closer to the edge of the Llano Estacado, which can be seen 5 mi to the west.
 Approximately 6 mi north of Gail is a junction with FM 2350, which leads to Fluvanna and the Brazos Wind Ranch, to the east.